 The 19th meeting of ABLOS was held at the IHB on 1 and 6 October.
-The main items on the agenda were the preparation of the 5th edition of the Technical Aspects on the Law of the Sea (TALOS) Manual (see task 2.2.2), the contribution to capacity building (see task 2.2.3) and the ABLOS Conferences.
+The main items on the agenda were the preparation of the 5th edition of the Technical Aspects on the Law Two capacity building workshops on law of of the Sea (TALOS) Manual (see task 2.2.2), the contribution to capacity building (see task 2.2.3) and the ABLOS Conferences.
 The meeting reviewed the final arrangements for the 7th ABLOS Conference and then its assessment.
 The questionnaires completed by the participants indicated that the content, diversity and quality of the presentations had been appropriate and that the sessions had been well balanced and well received by the audience, with good levels of participation in the question and answer sessions.
-The meeting agreed to postpone the 8th ABLOS Conference until 2015 due to the 5th Extraordinary International Hydrographic Conference planned in October 2014.
+The meeting agreed to postpone the 8th ABLOS site (CL 93/2012).
+Conference until 2015 due to the 5th Extraordinary International Hydrographic Confer- Element 2.3 Chart Standardization ence planned in October 2014.